Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 As mentioned earlier, Lalbagh is spread over 240 acres and houses many interesting things.
 There are many places inside this garden.

-Lake: There is a Lotus lake inside the garden apart from huge the Lalbagh Lake.
+Lake: There is a Lotus lake inside the garden apart from the huge Lalbagh Lake.

 Gneiss rock Lalbagh, Lalbagh, Bangalore